Oregon State Capitol: Second capitol (1876–1935)

-Built of stone and five million bricks, Oregon's new capitol measured 275 by 136 feet (84 by 41 m) with a dome of 180 ft.
-The ground story was of native Oregon sandstone from the Umpqua region.
+Oregon's new capitol measured 275 by 136 feet (84 by 41 m) with a dome of 180 ft.
+The Umpqua region provided the sandstone used in the ground-level base.
 The structure had a square rotunda on the interior that was 54 ft tall.
 Also inside was a Senate chamber measuring 75 by 45 feet (23 by 14 m) and a House chamber of 85 by 75 feet (26 by 23 m).
 On the top floor was the Oregon Supreme Court with a courtroom measuring 54 by 45 feet (16 by 14 m) and the Oregon State Law Library, 75 by 70 feet (23 by 21 m).
 Also on the top floor was a viewing gallery for the House.
 On the exterior were ornamental pilasters and two-story porticos on the east and west ends.
 The building included a lunch counter.
-Additionally, the building had mullion-windowed wings.
+The building had mullion-windowed wings.
 The large copper-clad dome was constructed with an iron and steel framework.
 This dome rose 54 ft above the rest of the building and was 100 ft tall.
 The building was of Renaissance style with Corinthian columns on the front entrance and was patterned after the United States Capitol.
 At that time, the capitol faced west toward the Willamette River.
 The government began using the building in August 1876, before the dome was built.
 Originally, plans called for towers on both sides of the dome (a tower on both ends of the building with the dome in the middle), but they were left out to save money.
 Oregon's second capitol building stood from 1876 to 1935.

 1935 Fire

 On April 25, 1935, at 6:43 pm, a custodial engineer called the Salem Fire Department to report smoke.
 Citizens helped to remove items from the smoky building, but when firefighters arrived, they ordered everyone to leave the structure, which was soon engulfed in flame.
 Among the helping citizens was twelve-year-old Mark Hatfield, who later became governor of Oregon.
-The fire was determined to have started in the basement of the east wing and quickly spread to piles of old records stored there.
-A strong updraft in the hollow columns enclosing the dome's eight supporting steel lattice girders rapidly pulled the flames through the rotunda to the upper stories.
+Originating in the east wing's basement, the fire spread to documents stored there.
+It was spread by an updraft to the upper stories through the hollow columns around the dome's supporting girders.
 The heat was so intense it destroyed even the copper dome and brightly lit the night sky.